MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-messaging-hub-content.md

 - [Load Balancer](https://azure.microsoft.com/services/load-balancer) distributes inbound traffic to back-end pool instances.
 Load Balancer directs traffic according to configured load-balancing rules and health probes.
 - [Azure Firewall](https://azure.microsoft.com/services/azure-firewall) enforces application and network connectivity policies.
 This network security service centrally manages the policies across multiple virtual networks and subscriptions.
 - [ExpressRoute](https://azure.microsoft.com/services/expressroute) extends on-premises networks into the Microsoft cloud.
 By using a connectivity provider, ExpressRoute establishes private connections to cloud components like Azure services and Microsoft 365.
-- [Virtual Machines](https://azure.microsoft.com/services/virtual-machines) is an infrastructure-as-a-service (IaaS) offer.
+- [Virtual Machines](https://azure.microsoft.com/services/virtual-machines) is an infrastructure-as-a-service (IaaS) offering.
 You can use Virtual Machines to deploy on-demand, scalable computing resources.
 Virtual Machines provides the flexibility of virtualization but eliminates the maintenance demands of physical hardware.
 - [Azure Disk Storage](https://azure.microsoft.com/services/storage/disks) provides high-performance, highly durable block storage.
 You can use these managed storage volumes with Virtual Machines.

 ### Alternatives